 For all Refunds with a date on or after July 1st, 2019 the Disposition will automatically reflect the Disposition reported to us by Amazon.

 Merchant-Fulfilled Refunds on or after July 1st, 2019 will no longer appear on the Refunds page.
-You will need manage the disposition for them on the Disposition Management page.
+You will need to manage the disposition for them on the Accounting>Disposition Management page.

-You can use the Advanced Search button to view your refunds within a set timeframe, or a custom date range.
-You can export the view that you select.
+The default view of this page shows all refunds from the last 1 month.
+The Advanced Search can be utilized to view the entries within a specific timeframe or a custom date range.
 You can also search the report by Order ID, Title, ASIN, MSKU, or by scanning the UPC.

 Refund Transaction Details

-Clicking on the Order ID will give you a detailed breakdown for the transaction which includes the following where applicable:
+Clicking on the Order ID will give you a detailed breakdown of the transaction which includes the following where applicable:

 - Order Details